 Showcasing Manufacturing Ability

 The MRC and the team behind WSCM believe in getting students into these manufacturers’ facilities to see what they can really do.
 As one of the companies MRC strives to showcase, ProtoCAM was tasked with producing a prize for all the Best of PA nominees as part of the Best of PA awards this year.
-The result is a 3D-printed badge holder with special spinning gears to highlight students’ future business cards or trade show name tags.
+Using our additive manufacturing capabilities and rapid manufacturing services, the result was a 3D-printed badge holder with special spinning gears to highlight students’ future business cards or trade show name tags.
 Buck emphasizes that this showcasing of what manufacturers can truly do and produce is what the WSCM contests are all about.
 “We thought that what [ProtoCAM is] doing is super cool and kids need to see it.
 Parents and kids and educators, they need to see what’s happening at ProtoCAM; it’s just that cool!”

 Check out all of the Best of PA contest winners here: https://www.whatssocool.org/contests/best-of-pa-contest/.

 To learn more about What’s So Cool About Manufacturing?, visit https://www.whatssocool.org/.

 Ready to Bring Your Own 3D-Printed Project to Life?